MethodicalAcceleratorDesign/MAD-NG/docs/source/cplxnum.rst

 Complex numbers
 ***************

-This chapter describes the :type:`complex` numbers as supported by MAD-NG.
-The module for complex numbers is not exposed, only the contructors are visible.
-Thus, complex numbers are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
+This chapter describes the `Complex numbers <https://en.wikipedia.org/wiki/Complex_number>`_ as supported by MAD-NG.
+The module for complex numbers is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, complex numbers are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
 Note that :type:`complex` have value semantic like :type:`number`.

 Constructors
 ============